CumulusNetworks/docs/content/cumulus-linux-519/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

      commands inside one.
 Delete this comment before publishing. -->

 {{%notice note%}}
-- These commands are available on CPO platforms only.
+- The `nv show platform cpo` and `nv show platform laser-source` commands are available on CPO platforms only.
 On other platforms, use the `nv show platform transceiver` commands described earlier.
 - CPO and laser source data is read-only.
 There is nothing to configure.
 - On a switch with more than one ASIC, these commands show the CPO modules for every ASIC.
 - When a module is absent, the entry can still appear with whatever subcomponent state is available.
 Cumulus Linux does not report a missing value as valid data.
-- When part of a module fails, the operational channels and lasers continue to report and the failed components show an error status.
+- When part of a module fails, the operational channels and lasers continue to report, and the failed components show an error status.
 - When Cumulus Linux cannot read or parse a value, it shows `N/A` or `0` for that field and logs the error instead of returning a stale or synthetic value.
 Run the command again to retry the read.
 - Interface state does not affect these readings.
 Bringing an interface down, or changing its IP or VLAN configuration, does not change the underlying optical measurements.
 {{%/notice%}}